sergionfo/Supplementary_2/README.md

 ## Reproducibility ##

 The materials in this repository are provided as supplementary resources for the associated research publication.
+The analysis was preformed using Bibliometrix/Biblioshiny in R.

-The Data/ directory contains the source material used for the analysis, while Results/ contains the corresponding outputs.
+, while Results/ contains the corresponding outputs.
 The synonym dictionary in biblioshiny_synonyms.txt can be used to reproduce the terminology normalization applied during the bibliometric analysis.

-The analysis can be further explored using bibliometric tools such as Bibliometrix/Biblioshiny in R.

 ## Citation ##
 If you use the data or results provided in this repository, please cite the associated publication: